lwchkg/graphpaper/README.md

 ## Using the program

-1. Download the binary
+1. Download the binary.

-1. Unzip the file
+1. Unzip the file.

 1. Open GraphPaper.exe (.NET Framework 4 required.
 You can download .NET Framework 4 [here](https://www.microsoft.com/download/details.aspx?id=17718).)